201800128/pr_bio_2018-2019_assignments/README.md

 # What I've learned?
 This project was developed in the curricular unit "Prespectivas de Bioinformatica" of my Bioinformatics degree.
-In this project, I acquired knowledge about Linux shell commands and git commands.
+In this project, I acquired basic knowledge about Linux shell commands and git commands.
 I hope it can be useful in the near future.